single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-ember.md

 module.exports = function(defaults) {
   let app = new EmberApp(defaults, {
     autoRun: false, // Set autoRun to false, because we only want the ember app to render to the DOM when single-spa tells it to.
-    storeConfigInMeta: false, // We're making a single-spa application, which doesn't exclusively own the html file.
+    storeConfigInMeta: false, // We're making a single-spa application, which doesn't exclusively own the HTML file.
 So we don't want to have to have a `<meta>` tag for the ember environment to be initialized.
 		fingerprint: {
 			customHash: null, // This is optional, just will make it easier for you to have the same url every time you do an ember build.
 		},